loudenvier/Loudenvier.Utils/readme.md

 ## Documentation

 I'm in the process of documenting everything using the amazing [docfx](https://github.com/dotnet/docfx) project.
 It takes time to properly add the needed XML comments for documentation, but I'm activelly working on it (as an added bonus Intellisense is much more useful now).
-Once documentation is done, it will be served from github pages, and ~~only then the nugets will get published~~ for now only the basic project is on nuget (Loudenvier.Utils, which have more XML Documentation than the others).
+Once documentation is done, it will be served from github pages. ~~and only then the nugets will get published~~ I'm in the process of publishing the projects in nuget.org (for now only Loudenvier.Utils.csproj is published as its documentation process is ahead than the others)